Ohio Human Trafficking Attorney reviewing illegal labor operations and sex trafficking for victims and plaintiffs across the country

 In a high-profile lawsuit filed against a labor recruiter, Gulf Coast shipyards were targeted in an illegal labor recruitment scheme in order to fix oil rigs following Hurricane Katrina.
 Signal International, Inc. used a labor recruiter to almost 500 workers from India.

 The workers were promised a green card, but once in America the workers were exploited and forced to live in deplorable conditions and worked for a low wage.
 The Southern Poverty Law Center (SPLC) filed a class action labor lawsuit on behalf of the workers, which included claims under the TVPA.
 The first trial resulted in a $14 million verdict for five workers—the first labor trafficking verdict and the largest labor trafficking verdict of any kind.

 Ohio Human Trafficking Attorney

 The Lyon Firm is a Cincinnati, Ohio personal injury and consumer protection law firm representing victims and plaintiffs nationwide in a wide variety of human trafficking and sex trafficking cases.
 Filing lawsuits can recover rightful compensation, and can bring trafficking predators and labor trafficking rackets to justice.

 If you or a loved one has suffered labor or sex trafficking violations, and have questions about the legal remedies available to improve quality of life, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio human trafficking attorney, and he will help you answer critical questions regarding labor trafficking lawsuits.
+You will speak directly with Mr. Lyon, an Ohio human trafficking attorney, and he will help you answer critical questions regarding job placement and labor trafficking lawsuits.